arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 ### Case 2: composing `X`s results in something other than `X`.

-Or, more concisely: things not closed under composition.
+Or, more concisely: some things are not closed under composition.

 The canonical example is with integer numbers: they compose via division, but they result in float numbers.